-- Simchat Torah is celebrated as a community with full student participation.
+- Simchat Torah is observed at an event which incorporates an educational program and a community celebration with full student participation.

-- Tu Bishvat is celebrated as a school to mark the traditional “Jewish Arbor Day”.
+- Tu Bishvat is celebrated as a school in a whole school educational program to mark the traditional “Jewish Arbor Day”.

 - Purim is the festive celebration of Jewish life saved from an evil plot.
 We mark it with a joyous community celebration complete with a Purim schpiel and carnival.